-I have always engaged in some form of movement.
-I began with ballet, then moved on to modern dancing and free style when I got a bit older.
-I trained in gymnastics for about a year and then discovered horse riding when I was nine.
-Since I've been living in Cape Town (South Africa) I don't ride much but I discovered belly dancing when I first came here from Zimbabwe in 2001.
+I have always engaged in some form of movement, beginning with ballet as a child, I then moved on to modern dancing and free style when I got a bit older.
+I trained in gymnastics for about a year and then began horse riding when I was nine.

 I started classes with Natasha Wells who has had training in Turkey.
-I then went on to join Tenille Lindique when she opened her own studios in Tokai, Cape Town.
+I then went on to join Tenille Lindique when she opened her own studio.

 I travelled to Egypt in 2005 and lived and trained there for one year in Cairo with Raqia Hassan, Mahmoud Reda, Farida Fhamy, Mervat Mongi, Dua Salaam, Momo Kadous and Dr. Mo Gedawi.